Witan (LON:WTAN) Sets New 52-Week High at $249.50

 Witan Increases Dividend

-The business also recently announced a dividend, which was paid on Friday, March 15th.
-Investors of record on Thursday, February 22nd were given a dividend of GBX 1.69 ($0.02) per share.
-The ex-dividend date of this dividend was Thursday, February 22nd.
+The business also recently disclosed a dividend, which was paid on Friday, March 15th.
+Shareholders of record on Thursday, February 22nd were issued a dividend of GBX 1.69 ($0.02) per share.
+The ex-dividend date was Thursday, February 22nd.
 This represents a yield of 0.71%.
 This is a positive change from Witan’s previous dividend of $1.45.
-Witan’s payout ratio is 2,500.00%.
+Witan’s dividend payout ratio is currently 2,500.00%.

 Witan Investment Trust plc is a closed-ended equity mutual fund launched and managed by Witan Investment Services Limited.
 The fund is co-managed by Artemis Investment Management LLP, Lindsell Train Limited, Heronbridge Investment Management LLP, MFS International (UK) Limited, Veritas Asset Management LLP, Lansdowne Partners (UK) LLP, Marathon Asset Management, LLP, Matthews International Capital Management, LLC, Trilogy Global Advisors, LLC, Pzena Investment Management LLC, Tweedy, Browne Company LLC, and GQG Partners, LLC.